-Mao Yishu holds an MA in global studies from Humboldt University in Berlin, and spent parts of her studies at Jawaharlal Nehru University in New Delhi as well as the Latin American Social Sciences Institute (FLACSO) in Buenos Aires to conduct research on globalization from the Global South perspective.
+Mao Yishu is a PhD candidate at the Department of Communication and Media Research, University of Zurich.
+She holds an MA in global studies from Humboldt University in Berlin, and spent parts of her studies at Jawaharlal Nehru University in New Delhi as well as the Latin American Social Sciences Institute (FLACSO) in Buenos Aires to conduct research on globalization from the Global South perspective.
 Before that, she studied literature and digital humanities at Bard College in New York.

 She has worked at Mercator Institute for China Studies (MERICS) on a range of topics including the ideology of Chinese overseas students, digital development, and the intersection of online public opinion and policymaking in China.

 Her current research focuses on the ethics and values in the development of science and technology in China, particularly in the field of Artificial Intelligence.
-During the time of her visiting fellowship in the Lise Meitner Research Group, Mao Yishu will also work on a study of the complex role of Chinese scientists in the COVID-19 crisis, in collaboration with Anna Lisa Ahlers and other members of the group.
+Mao Yishu will also work on a study of the complex role of Chinese scientists in the COVID-19 crisis, in collaboration with Anna Lisa Ahlers and other members of the group.

 Presentations, Talks, & Teaching Activities

 Center for Cultural Studies on Science and Technology in China, Technische Universität Berlin